rhanihasan/cybersecurity/hassan-website/docs/CyberSecurity/CyberrSecurity360/The Begining of Hacking.md

 ## ***What and Why is Hacking ? ***

 :::danger
-Opinions: **breaking any process, any misconfiguration or loopholes to use for benefits is hacking**
+Opinions: **Breaking any process, any misconfiguration or loopholes to use for benefits is hacking**

-Opinions: **unauthorized access to entity using loopholes is hacking**
+Opinions: **Unauthorized access to entity using loopholes is hacking**

 ## ***Hasan Opinions:***